dmitrycrockodile/shop-scrape/README.md

 php artisan db:seed
 ```

-The average scraped_data table size is ~ 545,000 rows.
+The average scraped_data table size is ~ 550,000 rows.
-The average waiting time is ~ 5:40 min.
+The average waiting time is ~ 5:45 min (100,000+ rows in a minute).

 ## API Base URL
 All API requests should be made to: